 There are even a number of Cenotes, the local name for natural sinkholes, where visitors can take the opportunity to swim in stunning, more isolated locations.

 As for the traditional side of the area, a number of smaller inns have been built in the town over the last few years.
 These offer visitors the opportunity to attend talks of an evening, where they can learn more about the local history and way of life, as well as the marine biology of the area.

-In the water you even have the Mesoamerican Barrier Reef System National Marine Park, located just 100 metres offshore.
+In the water, you even have the Mesoamerican Barrier Reef System National Marine Park, located just 100 meters offshore.
 This gives tourists the chance to swim and snorkel around this stunning location, taking in an abundance of marine wildlife.

-Located between Playa Del Carmen and Tulum, Akumal is a destination that combines a little bit of what both its neighbours have to offer.
-Bordered by the Mayan ruins of Xel-Ha to the south and the Xpu-Ha beach to the north, it offers a great blend of history, culture and relaxation.
+Located between Playa Del Carmen and Tulum, Akumal is a destination that combines a little bit of what both its neighbors have to offer.
+Bordered by the Mayan ruins of Xel-Ha to the south and the Xpu-Ha beach to the north, it offers a great blend of history, culture, and relaxation.